Klik hier om dit bericht in het Nederlands te lezen.

 ‘Yes,’ Charlotte said, ‘Do you have any plans next weekend?
 There’s a new restaurant at the corner of the street and I’d like to try it out sometime.’

 ‘What?’
-Charlotte subsequently asked , ‘I’m two years older than you, it’s really not that weird for me to ask him out.’
+Charlotte subsequently asked , ‘I’m two years older than you, it’s really not that strange for me to ask him out.’

-‘Yes, it is, Charlotte,’ Mr Carter replied, ‘It’s weird enough that you would ask your teacher out and the fact that you’re doing it in these circumstances makes it even stranger.
-My boyfriend wouldn’t appreciate it if I went on a date with you anyway.’
+‘Yes, it is, Charlotte,’ Mr Carter replied, ‘It’s odd enough that you should ask your teacher out and the fact that you’re doing it in these circumstances makes it even stranger.
+My boyfriend wouldn’t appreciate it if I went on a date with you, anyway.’

 Charlotte rolled her eyes and sighed: ‘Ugh, every time I meet an attractive man he turns out to be gay…’ She glanced at Thomas and finished her sentence: ‘Which doesn’t mean I find all gay men attractive.’

-It had got really late now and the five amateur manslaughterers had already prepared themselves for a fast displacement of the body: they had cleaned up the glass and methanol, taken bin bags with them to dump burnt body parts into, wrapped Thompson’s corpse in the curtain and unlocked all doors and gates they had to go through.
+It had got really late now and the five amateur manslaughterers had already prepared themselves for a fast disposal of the body: they had cleaned up the glass and methanol, taken bin bags with them to dump burnt body parts into, wrapped Thompson’s corpse into the curtain and unlocked all the doors and gates they had to go through.
 They were totally ready to get this over with as soon as possible.
 When Mr Carter let his students know that it was time to go, everyone simultaneously jumped up.
-With two students on each side of the corpse they lifted it and followed their teacher outside.
-Before they had reached the parking lot across from the school, Mr Carter ordered his pupils to wait behind the wall until he was certain there were no other people nearby.
-When the coast seemed to be clear they all crossed the street headed for Charlotte’s car.
+With two students on each side of the corpse, they lifted it and followed their teacher outside.
+Before they had reached the parking lot opposite the school, Mr Carter ordered his pupils to wait behind the wall until he was certain there were no other people nearby.
+When the coast seemed to be clear, they all crossed the street headed for Charlotte’s car.
 Once the body had been put in the boot and everyone had taken a seat in the car, Mr Carter proposed a place where they could throw their gruesome bonfire party.

 ‘I thought we had already agreed on a location?’
 Roxanne objected.